Genusbiz/docs/developers/defining-an-app-model/data/object-class/modify-an-object-or-identifier-domain/general-settings.md

 ## Composition

-Genus App Platform allows you to define an Object Class composed of other Object Classes to form a [composition](../../../../installation-and-configuration/composition.md "Composition").
+Genus Apps allows you to define an Object Class composed of other Object Classes to form a [composition](../../../../installation-and-configuration/composition.md "Composition").
 To include the Object Class as part of a composition, in the **Part of Object Class** box, select the Object Class which represents the composition.
 In the **Parent/Child Property** box, select which property to use to determine the relationship between the Object Class and the composition.
 You can only select properties with a complex data interpretation equal to the selected composition.
 These settings are only available when the Object Class is [created](../create-a-new-object-domain.md).

 The **Min Occurences** option determines the minimum number of objects of the Object Class reqired for the composion to be valid.
 For example, a ***company*** is required to have at least one ***address***.